lennyraposo/pine64/README.md

 recommended version to compile the Kernel is 5.3.

-## Kernel 3.10.x  BSP With DRM & Mali
+## Compiling  Kernel 3.10.x  BSP With DRM & Mali

 While mainlining is in the works you might want to try the Kernel which is released in the BSP.
 I have included the DRM portions from AllWinner and